 Ana Hoepfner joined the Bridgeland-Riverside Community Association Board in September 2016, assuming the Communications portfolio.

-Ana is currently a Communications Officer at CAWST (Centre for Affordable Water and Sanitation Technology), which is both a registered Canadian charity and a licensed engineering firm.
-She holds a Bachelor’s degree in Economics, and has worked in public relations, communications and marketing roles for both non-profit and for-profit oil and gas companies, including an international start-up.
+Ana is a Marketing & Communications Advisor at CAWST (Centre for Affordable Water and Sanitation Technology), a registered Canadian charity and licensed engineering firm.
+She holds a Bachelor’s degree in Economics, and has worked in public relations, communications and marketing roles for both non-profit and for-profit companies, including an international start-up.